Date: Friday, July 10 and Saturday, July 11, 2020

-Events and Age Groups: All ages as of December 31st of current year
+Events and Age Groups: All ages are as of January 1 of the current year

 Rules and Regulations:

 - Rules to be governed by the Alberta Soccer Association rules unless otherwise stated.